pakhv/sugondese/README.md

 }
 ```

-Snippet above starts a tcp listener on port `42069` and spawn 5 threads for handling http requests.
+Snippet above starts a tcp listener on port `42069` and spawns 5 threads for handling http requests.
 Methods `get`, `post`, `put`, `delete` used to add user defined http handlers.